DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 - 🔑B. Enable Amazon GuardDuty and check the findings for security groups in AWS Security Hub.
 Configure an Amazon EventBridge rule with a custom pattern that matches GuardDuty events with an output of NON_COMPLIANT.
 Define an Amazon Simple Notification Service (Amazon SNS) topic as the target.

-- ##### 🔑C. Create an AWS Config rule by using the restricted-ssh managed rule to check whether security groups disallow unrestricted incoming SSH traffic.
-Configure automatic remediation to publish a message to an Amazon Simple Notification Service (Amazon SNS) topic.
+- ##### 🔑C. Create an AWS Config rule by using the restricted-ssh managed rule to check whether security groups disallow unrestricted incoming SSH traffic. <mark>Configure automatic remediation</mark> to publish a message to an Amazon Simple Notification Service (Amazon SNS) topic.

 - 🔑D. Enable Amazon Inspector.
 Include the Common Vulnerabilities and Exposures-1.1 rules package to check the security groups that are associated with the bastion hosts.
 Configure Amazon Inspector to publish a message to an Amazon Simple Notification Service (Amazon SNS) topic.

-#### 🎈Question #52
+#### 🎈?Question #52

 A company uses **AWS Organizations** to manage multiple accounts.
 Information security policies require that **all unencrypted Amazon EBS volumes be marked as non-compliant.** A DevOps engineer needs to **automatically deploy the solution and ensure that this compliance check is always present.**